kotzinr/moveBall/README.md

 # moveBall
 Moving a projectile on the x- and y-axis with screen edge detection.
 Color and speed updated with CSS.

-Installation: drag and drop the moveBall.html file into a blank browser to see the ball bounce around on the page
+Installation: view source code in the moveBall.html file.
+Download the moveBall Screen Recording to view the ball in motion.

 Usage: Bouncing ball animation.
 Example of x- and y- axis screen edge detection.